Published date: September 29, 2022

 Reeves said the events are a morale boost for everyone involved.
 "It's always uplifting for our staff, even on the hardest of hard days."
 She said seeing another patient's victory can also motivate families still in the middle of the journey.

 As another memento of their journey, each child also receives a copy of "Oh, the Places You'll Go!" by Dr. Suess, and it's signed by all the members of their medical team.
-The journey that begins with a diagnosis and is marked with a multitude of beads, ends with the ringing of a bell and a reminder of the bright future ahead.
+The journey that begins with a cancer diagnosis and is marked with a multitude of beads, ends with the ringing of a bell and a reminder of the bright future ahead.